raspberrychris/kidsteepees/content/blog/Relaxdays-Teepee-Play-Tent-Children’s-Playhouse-Review.md

 ### Product Description

+This pop-up teepee is just perfect for the nursery or games room.
+It's great for children ages 3 and up.
+The neutral design makes it suitable for both boys and girls.
+It has an integrated floor and window on the backside, so you can look out from inside while remaining hidden from outside.
+And best of all, this play tent remains folded out permanently to delight your kids!

 - **NEUTRAL DESIGN SUITABLE FOR 3+** This play tent is so much fun for girls and boys alike with an integrated floor and window on the backside - Suitable for children ages 3 and up

 - **FOR INDOORS** This pop-up teepee is just perfect for the nursery or games room - Can also remain folded out permanently to delight your kids